dbieber/davidbieber.com/hugo/content/snippets/2021-01-22-am-i-available-for-conversation-right-now-dot-com.md

 In the absence of doors, the "is David available to talk now" page is my idea for an approximation.

 But I don't know yet how I would build it.
 The idea requires programmatically determining when I've been on the phone, in skype, in zoom, etc. I haven't looked into how approachable these services are to work with.
-And I likely wont.
+And I likely won't.
 This is the sort of idea that, while fun to entertain, will likely need to morph considerably before it turns into a real project.
 Such is the nature of the Snippet.